margaretfoster/ret_framing_ios/README.md

 This repository contains the code to produce visualization in the manuscript-- many of which are included here in color (in addition to the printer-friendly grayscale of the manuscript).

-The [data](https://github.com/margaretfoster/ret_framing_ios/tree/master/data) that we used was extracted from 113-Word and pdf [transcripts produced by the WTO](https://docs.wto.org/dol2fe/Pages/FE_Search/FE_S_S005.aspx).
+We generated the [data](https://github.com/margaretfoster/ret_framing_ios/tree/master/data) from 113-Word and pdf [transcripts produced by the WTO](https://docs.wto.org/dol2fe/Pages/FE_Search/FE_S_S005.aspx).
-We extracted the data, extracted speaker information using SpaceyR, and extensively validated paragraph breaks, speaker identification, and content.
+In addition to reading the text into a database, we extracted speaker information using Spacey and extensively validated paragraph breaks, speaker identification, and content.
 We also standardized many of the references.
 The result is the WTOSpeakerTurnsM1to113.xlsx.

 In the manuscript, we qualitatively describe the interplay between two pervasive frames:
 - A "Reciprocation Frame," associated with conventionally more powerful states focuses on the responsibilities of all states and pushes for two-way concessions.